RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 Go to [Eclipse 2022-12](https://www.eclipse.org/downloads/packages/release/2022-12/r) and download the *Eclipse IDE for Java Developers* version fitting your operating system.

 >**Note** There are two different options: At the center top, the blue box offers a version with a **guided installer**.
 Further below (under *Packages*) you can choose to download a **ZIP-file** which simply has to be unpacked on your computer - this might be the easier option based on your preferences and includes the finished installation.
 But you can choose your preferred option yourself.

+>**IMPORTANT NOTE for Mac users** Eclipse will self-modify its own info.plist file with some preferences during the first startup.
+This will lead to Eclipse not being allowed to open again after it was first started.
+The built-in [macOS Gatekeeper XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web) prevents starting Eclipse after its self-modification due to this being interpreted as security threat.
+Therefore we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal.
+Please open the Terminal **directly after installing Eclipse and before running it** and execute the following command: `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`

 When the installation finished you can launch Eclipse.
 You will be asked for a workspace and can set this as default for the future.